 Tom began working as a professional ecologist in 2002 and joined BSG Ecology in 2014.
 He has extensive experience in survey and mitigation for habitats and species, and in ecological impact assessment, consultation and project design and management.
 He works with a range of clients including commercial developers, utilities companies and local authorities.
 He is Project Manager and Project Director for a range of projects within BSG Ecology, and has led various large and complex statutory and non-statutory Ecological Impact Assessments, including a number of Habitats Regulations Assessments.

-Tom is a full member of the Institute of Ecology and Environmental Management, and has a Masters degree in Ecology, a DPhil in Plant Sciences, and a Level 5 Field Identification Skills Certificate from the Botanical Society of the British Isles.
+Tom is a Chartered Ecologist and a full member of the Chartered Institute of Ecology and Environmental Management.
+He has a Masters degree in Ecology, a DPhil in Plant Sciences, and a Level 5 Field Identification Skills Certificate from the Botanical Society of the British Isles.
 Tom holds Natural England survey licences for great crested newt and for the aquatic plant species bearded stonewort.

 He has experience in surveys for amphibians, reptiles, badger, water vole, otter, bats, and invertebrates, and has provided much on-site advice as an Ecological Clerk of Works, helping clients to meet their obligations towards the protection of badger, great crested newt, reptiles and breeding birds.